The Matrix Plastic Products Management Team

 Andy started working at Matrix as a part-time summer employee when he was 17.
 Following his tooling and CNC machining apprenticeship training, he migrated into a number of different roles over the years, (including IT, Sales & Marketing, and Internal Auditing) before assuming a key role in the Molding department in 2009.

 As our molding business rapidly grew, Andy developed the Project Manager role as a liaison between customers, suppliers, and our technical team.
 He also helped design and implement our custom ERP system.
 In 2017 Andy stepped into the COO role, where he used his broad experience and understanding of the company to implement policies and actively lead the team in solving day-to-day challenges.
 By July of 2018, Andy was well prepared to assume the President & CEO role following the retirement of our co-founder, Paul Ziegenhorn.

 What motivates Andy?
 “I like the big-picture strategy element of working at Matrix.
 It's kind of like a chess game to me.
 For a business our size, I am proud of how sophisticated we are in so many areas.”

-Andy holds a BA in Marketing and Spanish from Marquette University.
+Andy holds a B.A. degree in Marketing and Spanish from Marquette University.

 MARK ZIEGENHORN, Chief Financial Officer